prestonnd/Cybersecurity-Bootcamp-Project-1/README.md

 |-- ./files
 |   |-- ./files/filebeat-config.yml
     `-- ./files/metricbeat-config.yml

 ---

+SSH into the control node and follow the steps below:

 - Copy the filebeat and Metricbeat config files to the files folder.
 - Update the ansible host file to include the private IPs ot WEB-1, WEB-2 and the ELK VM